Seward is located on Resurrection Bay, east coast of Kenai Peninsula; 127 miles south of Anchorage by road, or 35 minutes by air.

 Seward, “Gateway to Kenai Fjords National Park,” is a picturesque community nestled between high mountain ranges on a small rise stretching from Resurrection Bay to the foot of Mount Marathon.
 The town was established in 1903 by railroad surveyors as an ocean terminal and supply center.
 The city was named for William H. Seward, U.S. Secretary of State under president Andrew Johnson, who was instrumental in arranging the purchase of Alaska from Russia in 1867.

-Seward has all visitor facilities, including hotels, motels, hostels, bed and breakfasts, cafes, and restaurants (many featuring Alaskan seafood), post office, supermarkets, drugstores, a public library, gift shops, gas stations, bars, laundromats, churches, and theater.
+Seward has all visitor facilities, including hotels, like the Seward Windsong Lodge and Hotel Seward; the Taroka Motel, hostels, A Cabin on the Cliff, cafes, Ms. Gene's Place restaurant with patio seating, post office, supermarkets, drugstores, the Seward Community Library Museum, gift shops throughout downtown as well as Irvin Pottery (7 miles north of town), gas stations like the 24-hour Essential One phone 907-224-8041, auto repair at Terry's Tires & Lube phone 907-224-5505, bars, laundromats, churches such as the Seward Church of Christ phone 907-491-1327, and theater.
 Overnight camping along the waterfront near the Small Boat Harbor and downtown provided by City of Seward Parks & Recreation.
 Stoney Creek RV is just north of town.

 - Seward is the “mural capital of Alaska.”
 Don’t miss the city’s outdoor murals, created by the Seward Mural Society, designed by Alaskan artists and painted by local volunteers.